Who we are

 The Gold Hope Project is a registered 501(c)(3) non profit organization.
 We are a group of photographers aiming to gift families battling a pediatric cancer diagnoses free portrait session for their little warriors.

-Many families with ill children are emotionally, physically and finanicially strapped; it is the heart of The Gold Hope Project to take at least one worry off their shoulders and gift them something magical – the smiles of their children frozen in time.
+Many families with ill children are emotionally, physically and finanicially strapped; it is the heart of The Gold Hope Project to take at least one worry off their shoulders and gift them something magical – the smilies of their children frozen in time.

 Childhood cancer is cruel and strikes at random.
-While there have been many medical advances in the field of cancer research, the specific treatments and protocols for chemotherapy and radiation of pediatric cancer are still very aggressive and can have many lasting negative side effects.
-Despite the astonishing number of children being treated each year – approximately 40,000 – resources specifically for pediatric research and the implementation of better treatments remain largely underfunded.
-It is up to many private organizations to fill in the monetary gap.
-The Gold Hope Project aims to alleviate some of that underfunding by giving grants to pediatric oncology research with the donations of kind-hearted people like you.
+While there have been many medical advances in the field of cancer research, the specific treatments of prediatric cancer are still very agressive and can have many lasting negative side effects.
+Despite the astonishing number of children being treated each year – approximately 40,000- resoures specifically pediatric research and the implementation of better treatments remain largely underfunded.
+It is up to many private organzation to fill in the monetary gap.
+It is our vision to work with the community to give grants for pediatric oncology reserach.

 We are on a mission to educate the community about the realities of childhood cancer, photograph and share the stories of any child with a current or past cancer diagnosis at any stage of treatment, provide resources for families facing a recent diagnosis, support families who are facing similar cancer diagnoses, and encourage raising funds for pediatric cancer research.

 We are a volunteer based non profit organization.
 Our kind hearted volunteers have a passion for these brave and courageous children.
 They share our vision of a world without pediatric cancer and support our efforts to make that possible!
 It is because of our volunteers that we are able to continually share the gift of photography with so many deserving families.